pondrejk/dizzer/chap2-carto_insight.md

 - discussion of presentational vs exploratory cartography – or better on building interfaces to support one of them. – exploratory interfaces seen loftier, most commercial assignments are presentational – in fact the threshold between presentational and exploratory capabilities is something that needs to be considered.

+@robinson2017geospatial
+TODO – science of interaction just as a preview for next chapters:
+Too often in the visual analytic process, researchers tend to focus on visual representations of the data but interaction design is not given equal priority.
+We need to develop a “science of interaction” rooted in a deep understanding of the different forms of interaction and their respective benefits.
+Then, R&D should be focused on expanding the repertoire of interaction techniques that can fill those gaps in the design space.

+(drop?)
 4. **How to extend the spatio-temporal analysis faculty in digital maps.**

 The range of possible future states of the application is only to be guessed.
 In other words, the task is to design the map well for previously unseen data.